 As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
 Air conditioners with higher SEER ratings are often costlier but might pay for themselves over their life span through improved energy savings.
 And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Are you comfortable when your air conditioner is working?
 Or are you continuously dialing down the temperature to keep cool?
 An older air conditioner might have trouble keeping your home comfy as a result of reduced efficiency.
 An updated air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
 Instead of running at full speed continuously, these air conditioners operate at multiple speeds to fine-tune your comfort.

 Your air conditioner should provide cooling you can feel, not hear.
 If noise is bothering you, call us about upgrading to a variable-speed air conditioner.
 The majority of these air conditioners run at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Our Techs Make Air Conditioning Installation Hassle-Free
+Our Technicians Make Air Conditioning Installation Easy

-Get in touch with us at 715-352-4052 to request your free, no-pressure estimate now!
+Call us at 715-352-4052 to request your free, no-pressure estimate today!